-We plan to instrument the outer three layers of the VTX with silicon strip detectors of a novel design.
-The sensors developed by the BNL Instrumentation Division provide two-dimensional position sensitivity with single-sided processing.
-A first set of prototypes has been produced and tested using the VA2 readout chip, which was not well matched to the sensor.
-The next generation of prototypes is under development.
-They will be readout by

-SVX4 chips, which were developed for silicon strip detectors by FNAL and LBL.
+We plan to instrument the outer two layers of the VTX with silicon strip detectors of a novel design.
+The sensors developed by the BNL Instrumentation Division provide twodimensional position sensitivity with single-sided processing.
+A first set of prototypes was produced and tested using the VA2 readout chip.
+After the test of the first generation sensor, the second generation sensor prototype was developed.
+The second generation prototypes are being readout by SVX4 chips, which were developed for silicon strip detectors by FNAL and LBL.
 If the test results are satisfactory the SVX4 will be our choice for the readout of the sensors.
 In the final readout system the SVX4 chips would be arranged on readout cards (ROC's) and mounted directly on the sensors.
 The ROC's would also provide the data bus, power distribution, and all necessary control signals.